kaldi-asr/kaldi/egs/wsj/README.txt

       general scripts.

   s5: This is currently under construction-- it is a "new-new-style" recipe
       which fixes certain problems with the s3 recipe.
+This WSJ example is not quite finished yet, but the corresponding RM recipe is finished.